Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 ## Contribution

-We are always looking for additional contributors.
+We are always looking for additional [contribution](/CONTRIBUTING.md).

 ## Build & Deploy